 Nick grew up in North Norfolk, squelching through saltmarshes and cycling quiet lanes in search of wildlife.
 Since his earliest days he has been enthralled by birds, mammals, insects, plants and other creatures.
-He spent his youth volunteering for conservation NGOs including Pensthorpe and RSPB.
+He spent his youth volunteering for conservation NGOs including RSPB and Pensthorpe.

 Completing his M.A. in French literature and

 Nick grew up in North Norfolk, squelching through saltmarshes and cycling quiet lanes in search of wildlife.
 Since his earliest days he has been enthralled by birds, mammals, insects, plants and other creatures.
-He spent his youth volunteering for conservation NGOs including Pensthorpe and RSPB.
+He spent his youth volunteering for conservation NGOs including RSPB and Pensthorpe.

 Completing his M.A. in French literature and his M.Sc. in environmental change and management, both at the University of Oxford, Nick travelled to Bolivia for three months, to participate in a study of austral migrant birds.